A friend of mine just read “Nutshell” by Ian McEwan – highly popular and rated as a British author.

 Why identify with puppets and cardboard?
 Why bother with the work of their despotic creators?

-Why identify with the slave rebellion of Maeve, the machinic brothel madam – who has an “awakening” when it is demonstrated that her thoughts, feelings and speech are all perfectly predictable outcomes of software inputs and outputs – the implication—or misdirection–being that it might be possible for her—or us–to stand with free will and autonomy outside the determined loops, with mastery ?
+Why identify with the slave rebellion of Maeve, the machinic brothel madam – who has an “awakening” when it is demonstrated that her thoughts, feelings and speech and qualia are all perfectly predictable outcomes of software inputs and outputs – the implication—or misdirection—being that it might be possible for her—or us–to stand with free will and autonomy outside the determined loops, with mastery?
+Phonemes, letters, colons and their pixellated copies and their vocalisation that speak for themselves?

 Because we too are machines?
 Voids? structures?
 Puppets?
 Characters in a narrative?